Locations:

 Graves’ Disease

-Graves’ disease is an autoimmune disease that affects the thyroid gland.
+Graves’ disease is an autoimmune disease that affects your thyroid gland.
 The gland produces too much thyroid hormone, a condition known as hyperthyroidism.
-Thyroid hormones regulate body temperature, heart rate and metabolism.
-An overactive thyroid causes problems with organs like the heart, as well as bones and muscles.
+An overactive thyroid causes problems with your heart and bones.
 Treatments can help.

 Advertisement